Table of Contents

 For any small or large business, business finance is one of the important functions.
 In fact, it is one of the central departments that maintains relationships with all other departments within the organisation.
 However, do you know the core functions of business finance management?

-This article describes the functions of business finance and also explains the relationship of finance with other business functions.
+This article describes the scope of business finance and also explains the relationship of finance with other business functions.

 7 Functions of business finance